 - "B" lots – passes for B lots are for commuter students, and is not guaranteed.
-If all B lot spaces are taken, overflow parking may be found in the PE Complex or on city streets.
 THOSE WITH “B” PARKING PERMITS MAY NOT PARK IN “A” LOTS AT ANY TIME!

 - Pay Lot – there is a Pay Lot located on the southwest corner of campus for visitors or overflow parking.
-Anyone parking in this lot, even with a current Carroll parking permit, must pay for parking (.25 per hour).
+Any student parking in this lot, even with a current Carroll parking permit, must pay for parking (.25 per hour).

 Registration of Vehicles